Skip to content

 If you’re tired of cooking the same meals, welcome to Rutville!
 We’ve all been there before and there are a few things that can help you leave that desolate village.
 First, make foods that make you happy.
 I don’t care if you’re on the latest fad diet by choice.
 If you want a cookie, eat one.

 Next, ask yourself, what interests me?
 Do you love the idea of Korean street food?
 Perhaps something you saw on the cover of a magazine?
-Look for recipes that align with your interests.
+Maybe you’d like to learn more about Southeast Asian cuisine or fusion food.
+Look for recipes that align with your current interests.

 A different way to look at that: eat a meal one of your favourite fictional characters would enjoy.
 This takes you into a whole different process of cooking and can oftentimes help you forget your regular cooking woes.